forthtemple/openworlddart/readme.md

         -uncover a spy to save lindos
      -models are all blender
        -all opensource materials

+ openworld engine threedart loading of animated actors models eg terrain sprites, planes, text ability to put text on objects eg speech for actors ability for actor wield objects weather system sound system
+    -can load pool of audio taht can switch off and mute when app is deactivated collision system with a main terrain which is used as surface, walls and roofs -eg if raining and roof above know not to show rain -walls cannot walk into
+      -ray intersect
+ trigger system so if certain distance will trigger -trigger if touch an object
+   -custom triggers eg trigger for when an npc dies selection system so can select an item usage of delays eg have actor jump, then 5 seconds later play laugh sound

 A minimalistic framework to make it easier creating an multi user open world with threejs for both smartphones and desktops

 To demonstrate the framework, a demo has been made for the Second Temple, the temple that was at the center of judaism before 77AD.
 It is where the dome of the rock currently stands on the temple mount in Jerusalem.
 In the demo you can explore the Second Temple.
 This framework also includes the original blender models for the temple and the actors in the demo.
 It also demonstrates a multi user server.
 The demo should work on smartphone browsers (tested on iPhone and iPad 9.3) and desktops.